Tholdrim/Tibia-Results/README.md

 ## Customization

-The repository offers out of the box two ways to load saved data: from an Azure Blob container or from a local folder, and one way to format the results: as the content of a post on Discord messenger.
+The repository offers out of the box two ways to load saved data: from an Azure Blob container or from a local folder, and one way to format the results: as the [Discord](https://discord.com) message content.
 To add more features, simply implement the [`IHighscoreProvider`](Source/TibiaResults/Interfaces/IHighscoreProvider.cs) or [`IResultFormatter`](Source/TibiaResults/Interfaces/IResultFormatter.cs) interfaces.

 ## License